 Updating Evidence-Based Management of Crop Nutrition

-The Conference will feature eleven papers, covering topics such as the measurement of soil carbon and nitrogen usage efficiency, the practical role of regenerative agriculture, the agronomic performance of P recycled fertilisers, the role of boron, a review of biostimulants, long tern trial results on the impact of pH management, and options to reduce nitrous oxide emissions from crop production.
+The Conference featured eleven papers, covering topics such as the measurement of soil carbon and nitrogen usage efficiency, the practical role of regenerative agriculture, the agronomic performance of P recycled fertilisers, the role of boron, a review of biostimulants, long tern trial results on the impact of pH management, and options to reduce nitrous oxide emissions from crop production.

-Paper abstracts can be read below.
+Paper abstracts of the presentations made at the Conference can be read below.

 Recent advancements in Nitrogen Use Efficiency research – a review of what is known; and what is not

 Hein ten Berge / Renske Hijbeek, Wageningen University and Research, the Netherlands

 This paper reviews recent research at Wageningen University and Research relating to nitrogen use efficiency (NUE).
 This covers the development of models to predict agronomic NUE, based on large datasets from different countries; interactions between fertiliser-nitrogen and organic inputs and/or soil organic matter; long term N recovery from synthetic fertilisers; nitrogen cycling in dairy and arable systems; the effects of organic and mineral inputs on soil biota and the N fertiliser values of upcoming organic inputs from waste streams.

 This paper will collate and illustrate recent findings in these areas, and will end by discussing the key remaining unknowns, in the opinion of the authors..